greenelab/knowledge-graph-review/content/response-to-reviewers.md

 > - Figure 5b: Font too small
 > - "goal of recommend safe drugs"

-**We would like to thank the reviewer for noticing these.
-We have fixed the typos.**
+**We would like to thank the reviewer for noticing these typos and we have fixed them in this new revision.**

 ## Reviewer 2